manips-sai-org/OpenSai/README.md

 You can make new applications by making new config files and placing them in the `config_folder/xml_config_files` folder.

 ### Using real hardware instead of simulated robots
 When using real hardware, make sure to use a config file that does not launch a simulation (either put the simviz in vizOnly mode, or don't have a simviz configuration at all in the config file).
 The controllers can interact with any robot that provides the required inputs via redis (joint angles, joint velocities, and mass matrix if possible), and reads the command torques via redis.
-Make sure your robot program uses the same redis keys as the SAI controller.
+Make sure your robot program uses the same redis keys as the OpenSai controller.

 __IMPORTANT__: Make sure to know if your robot driver performs gravity compensation, and if it publishes the mass matrix to redis, and configure your controller in function:
 - If you want a controller to perform gravity compensation, set the attribute `gravityCompensation="true"` in the corresponding `<controller>` tag.
-The value is false by default if omitted because the robots drivers we use with SAI perform gravity compensation already.
+The value is false by default if omitted because the robots drivers we use with OpenSai perform gravity compensation already.
 - If you want your controller to compute the mass matrix from the urdf file instead of getting it from the robot driver, Make sure to set the `getMassMatrixFromRedis` attribute to `false` in the config file (`robotControlConfiguration` tag).
-It is false by default if omitted because the robot drivers we use with SAI publish it, and the urdf models don't have a good estimate of the inertial parameters.
+It is false by default if omitted because the robot drivers we use with OpenSai publish it, and the urdf models don't have a good estimate of the inertial parameters.

-For convenience, we provide redis drivers for the following hardware, that should be useable immediatly with SAI controllers:
+For convenience, we provide redis drivers for the following hardware, that should be useable immediatly with OpenSai controllers:
 - Franka robots (FR3 and Panda): [FrankaPanda repository](https://github.com/manips-sai/FrankaPanda)
 - Flexiv robots (Internal API not provided, Rizon4 and Rizon4s supported): [FlexivRizonRedisDriver repository](https://github.com/manips-sai-org/FlexivRizonRedisDriver)
 - ATI Gamma 6 axis Force/Torque sensor: [ATIGamma_redis_driver repository](https://github.com/manips-sai-org/ATIGamma_redis_driver)